Index Entries

 January 24, 2022

-Excerpt from Doshi's testimony in a congressional panel discussion on COVID-19 sponsored by Ron Johnson.
+Excerpt from Doshi's testimony in a congressional panel discussion on COVID-19 sponsored by Senator Ron Johnson.

-mRNA products did not meet the definition of 'vaccine' that had been in place for 15 years at Merriam-Webster, but the definition was expanded such that mRNA products are now 'vaccines.'"
+mRNA products did not meet the definition of 'vaccine' that has been in place for 15 years at Merriam-Webster, but the definition was expanded such that mRNA products are now 'vaccines.'"

 “a preparation of killed microrganisms, living attenuated organisms, or living fully virulent organisms that is administered to produce or artificially increase immunity to a particular disease.”